Antonino Pizzolato: Personal life

+Pizzolato received a 10-month ban from competition for making threats and engaging in intimidation, bullying, and in some cases physical violence, as well as for showing pornographic videos to underage athletes at the national team training center.

-As of November 2024, Pizzolato is on trial for aggravated gang rape.
-He and his three friends are accused of raping a 27-year-old Finnish female tourist at a residence in Trapani, Italy, on 22 July 2022.
+In November 2024, Pizzolato went on trial for aggravated gang rape.
+He and his three friends raped a 27-year-old Finnish female tourist at a residence in Trapani, Italy, on 22 July 2022.
+On 6 July 2026, he was sentenced to five years and four months in prison.